jerry-sky/personal-notebook/README.md

 ### Figures

-When it comes to graph drawing or any type of graphical figures it can be done with OneNote.
+When it comes to graph drawing or any type of graphical figures it can be done with OneNote, GIMP, or Notes on an iPad.
-However, if it can be done with e.g. GIMP or any other graphics program *OneNote should not be used*.

 An alternative would be to use `code blocks`.
 Characters such as `\`, `|`, `/`, `_`, `<`, `>`, `／`, `＼`, `＿`, `ー`, `「`, `」`, `＜`, and `＞`